abhishekjayagond/abhishekjayagond/README.md

 ---

-## 🧬 About Me
+## About

 <img align="right" width="380" src="https://raw.githubusercontent.com/mayhemantt/mayhemantt/Update/svg/Bottom.svg">

 I'm a **Computer Science undergraduate** with a strong foundation in **Data Structures & Algorithms**, **Object-Oriented Programming**, **Operating Systems**, and **Computer Networks**.
 I build software primarily in **Python and Java**, with hands-on experience across **computer vision**, **backend development**, and **web applications** using **React and Next.js**.

-I bring a product-oriented engineering mindset to every project — designing REST APIs, structuring clean data models, and building interfaces that are genuinely usable, not just functional.
+I bring a product-oriented approach to engineering — designing REST APIs, structuring clean data models, and building interfaces that are usable, not just functional.

 ```yaml
 role: Computer Science Undergraduate